Competitive Program - Please see the main programs tab here for important club information!

 Raffle Commitment

-Note: Selling raffle tickets is not mandatory, but is intended as a way to help offset the cost of registration.
+Note: Selling raffle tickets is not mandatory, however it is intended to help families offset the cost of registration.
 Should you prefer to not sell raffle tickets, please inform the volunteer treasurer at [email protected] before September 30 so that tickets will not be issued to your family.
-For families choosing this option, your account will be charged $300 on April 1, not March 31."
+For families choosing this option, your account will be charged $300 on March 30.

 Meet Registration, Wardrobe Fees & equipment